Person1234565/cse15l-lab-report-5/index.md

 In this exampe, .

-This option is extremely useful .
+This option is useful if you want to make sure you aren't deleting important files.
+It allows you to double check the files you are deleting one by one to account for any mistakes you may make.

 Source: https://man7.org/linux/man-pages/man1/rm.1.html